Building a WordPress Member Directory Page - ProfilePress

 Directory Settings – Colors

-These settings are used to control the text and background colors of search fields and pagination links.
+These settings control the text and background colors of search fields and pagination links.

-Based on the colour settings in the image above, below is a descriptive image that shows how the colors are applied when the members’ directory is displayed.
+Based on the color settings in the image above, below is a descriptive image that shows how the colors are applied when the members’ directory is displayed.

 Setting up the Member Directory Page.